itzrahulyadav/DevOps-Notes/GKE/README.md

 *   **Advanced Observability:** Go beyond basic logging and monitoring.
 Instrument your applications with Prometheus for detailed metrics and use tools like Grafana and Jaeger for advanced visualization and tracing.

 By diving deep into these advanced topics, you'll be well on your way from being a knowledgeable Kubernetes user to a true master of the GKE and Kubernetes ecosystem.
 Happy sailing

+Here are the completed topics.

+The Complete Learning Path We've Covered:
+Custom Schedulers
+Status: Completed Hands-On.
+Mastery: You learned to deploy a secondary scheduler using the modern ComponentConfig method and directed specific pods to use it, giving you granular control over workload placement beyond the default capabilities.
+Security Hardening with Workload Identity
+Status: Completed Hands-On.
+Mastery: You configured the recommended GKE-native, keyless authentication mechanism, allowing pods to securely access Google Cloud services by impersonating a service account.
+Security Hardening with GKE Sandbox (gVisor)
+Status: Completed Hands-On.
+Mastery: You implemented defense-in-depth by creating a sandboxed node pool and deploying a pod into it, providing an extra layer of isolation between the container and the host kernel.
+Advanced Traffic Management with the Gateway API
+Status: Discussed / Skipped Hands-On.
+Mastery: We covered the concepts of this modern, role-oriented, and highly expressive replacement for the standard Ingress, which is the future of traffic management in Kubernetes.
+Stateful Workloads with Custom StorageClasses
+Status: Completed Hands-On.
+Mastery: You defined multiple tiers of storage (standard-ssd and premium-fast), enabling you to match the performance and cost of underlying disks precisely to application requirements.
+Enhanced Networking with GKE Dataplane V2
+Status: Discussed / Skipped Hands-On.
+Mastery: We discussed how Dataplane V2 uses eBPF to replace kube-proxy, leading to higher performance, better scalability, and real-time observability for NetworkPolicy enforcement.
+(This was the topic we postponed due to the cluster creation time).
+Advanced Cost Optimization with Spot VMs
+Status: Discussed / Skipped Hands-On.
+Mastery: We covered the strategy of creating a Spot VM node pool and using Taints and Tolerations to safely schedule only fault-tolerant workloads on these heavily discounted, preemptible nodes.
+Advanced Scheduling with Pod Affinity and Anti-Affinity
+Status: Discussed / Skipped Hands-On.
+Mastery: We discussed how to use Pod Affinity to co-locate chatty pods for performance and Pod Anti-Affinity to spread replicas across different nodes for high availability.
+Scaled Governance with Anthos Policy Controller
+Status: Completed Hands-On.
+Mastery: You enabled a powerful admission controller to enforce preventative, custom policies (like requiring specific labels on namespaces), establishing programmatic guardrails for your cluster at scale.
+This is a comprehensive overview of the advanced concepts we've explored on your journey to becoming a GKE master.